Stop Using Exceptions Like This in Python

 However, the worst possible thing a developer can do is the following:

-# Do NOT ever pass a bare exception:
+# NOTE: do NOT ever pass a bare exception:

 try: